All Episodes

 Well, I think if you've got a guy named Barack Hussein Obama, that's a pretty good contrast to George W. Bush.

-This is gonna help America heal.
+This is going to help America heal.

 This is going to increase our standing in the world.

-How do we deal with this, folks?
+No, I think, how do we deal with this, folks?

 Obama was the first to use his middle name.

-he did so in the context of healing and improving our standing in the world.
+He did so in the context of healing and improving our standing in the world.

 And now McCain has ordered nobody to use the middle name.

-Rick Davis, I know you're out there.
+Maybe McCain's campaign, Rick Davis, I know you're out there.

 Send Obama McCain's talking points.

-We gotta stop this.
+We got to stop this.

 Obama's wrong.